01 of 10

-The printable versions of these boxes are restricted to the size of a letter sized sheet, but once you practise the technique using this paper with its marked folds, you can make larger boxes from larger sheets of paper, including recycling photos from old calendars.
+The printable versions of these boxes are restricted to the size of a letter-sized sheet, but once you practice the technique using this paper with its marked folds, you can make larger boxes from larger sheets of paper, including recycling photos from old calendars.

 If you need to make larger storage boxes, use the same technique as is outlined in the bookboard dolls house roombox instructions to make boxes and box tops in any size and finish you want, using sheets of sturdy, acid neutral bookboard.
 Just don't cut out openings for door and windows!Continue to 2 of 10 below.

 Printable Paper Drawer Organizer or Storage Box With Fold Lines

 Print off a copy of the pdf (acrobat reader) file for the printable storage box base and another if you wish for the printable box top.
 Use a lightweight card or photo paper if you want a sturdy storage box, or print off a copy on regular paper to glue it to a lightweight card (a cereal box, a used file folder or something similar.